Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

         Dotted lines connect separate visits for the same participant.
-        When stool and EEG data were collected for the same visit (purple) but not on the same day, dot represents the median age of collection, and vertical bars in blue and red represent stool and EEG collections respectively.
+        When stool and EEG data were collected for the same visit (purple) but not on the same day, dot represents the median age of collection, and vertical bars in blue and red represent stool and EEG collections, respectively.
 ],
 ) <figure1>